-The focus of Layer 3 is to provide intensive interventions and individualized evidenced-based interventions.
+The focus of Layer 3 intensive interventions is to provide students with instruction to meet their individualized and significant learning, behavioral, or social-emotional needs.
+Students receiving Layer 3 interventions require varying levels of intervention provided through Layer 3, Layer 2, and Layer 1.
+These interventions may include school, health and wellness, and family and community supports.
 Layer 3 evidenced-based interventions may be provided for a longer duration than Layer 2 interventions, may be provided more frequently, be provided in smaller groups, or otherwise be more intensive.
 Students receiving Layer 3 interventions receive all Layer 1 and 2 interventions needed for the student to achieve a desired pattern of learning.
-Layer 3 intensive interventions may include, but are not limited to, pullout services provided by a reading specialist, push-in services provided by a behavior specialist, counseling services, or interventions provided by the general education teacher in the classroom.
-Layer 3 intensive interventions include progress monitoring on a biweekly basis to assess students' responses to intensive interventions.
+Layer 3 intensive interventions may include, but are not limited to, pullout services provided by a reading specialist, push-in services provided by a behavior specialist, counseling services, or interventions include progress monitoring on a biweekly basis to assess students' responses to intensive interventions.
 Frequent communication (at least biweekly) with parent(s) or guardian(s) regarding assessed student progress is mandatory during Layer 3 intensive interventions.
 At the end of this section, readers should possess an extensive understanding of Layer 3 critical features.